 The 2010 indicative core content of learning for medical ethics and law in UK medical schools (Stirrat, et al 2010) resulted from extensive consultation and was specifically formulated in line with the then current GMC guidance on undergraduate education.
 It includes suggestions for the generic competencies to be aimed for as the course progresses (Stirrat et al, 2010:58-9).

 The teaching and learning of medical ethics, law and professionalism should be integrated vertically and horizontally throughout the whole undergraduate curriculum beginning early and being reinforced throughout the course (Levenson et al, 2008: 9); Saad et al, 2016: 3).
+Indeed, Alastair was instrumental in this notion becoming a reality within the medical curriculum in his time at Bristol.
 It is a shared obligation of all teachers and not the sole responsibility of designated teachers of healthcare ethics and law.
 ‘It is important that medical (and other) educators do not confine ethical considerations to a few elements of a curriculum.
 It is not possible to divorce any part of clinical practice from ethics, for even routine decisions presuppose moral judgements which doctors may or may not be aware of’ (Saad et al, 2016: 4).
 Medical ethics also needs to be specifically integrated with other complementary subjects such as the World Health Organization recommendations on patient safety (WHO, 2009), clinical communication (von Fragstein et al, 2008), medical humanities, psychology (Bundy et al, 2010) and ‘there is a need for a coherent ethical and pedagogical framework to locate the appropriate roles of emotion in ethical deliberation and practice’ (Gillam et al, 2014: 331).
 Margetts (2016) has designed an applied law and ethics toolkit for medical education in professionalism encompassing knowledge, skills and attitudes.
 Legal knowhow in medical schools also ‘needs to be cascaded to all staff, teachers, researchers and educationalists to tackle lack of knowledge and undeveloped skill and attitudes’ (Margetts, 2016:140) This applies to the education of all HCPs.

-It is for each institution delivering the pre- and post qualification education of HCPs to determine the best context and method for teaching and learning ethics, law and professionalism in line with the guidance from the statutory bodies.
+It is for each institution delivering the pre- and post-qualification education of HCPs to determine the best context and method for teaching and learning ethics, law and professionalism in line with the guidance from the statutory bodies.
 However, clinical contact with patients from as early as possible in the course is fundamental as, to be useful, teaching and learning needs to be contextualised (Vivekananda-Schmidt and Vernon, 2014: 279) and the GMC (2015: 33) requires that students have early contact with patients that increases in duration and responsibility as students progress through the programme.
 In a small study on how medical students learn ethics, the single largest contributor to ethics learning experiences in Year 4 was observation during clinical encounters (Johnston and Mok, 2015: 856).
 McCarthy and Fins (2017: 529-30) recommend that ‘trainees should be taught to think beyond evidence-based treatments.
 By examining the legal, historical, and ethical precedents regarding seemingly mundane interactions with patients, they will be prepared to have more thoughtful interactions with their patients amidst the flurry of activity on the hospital wards’; and ‘the implications of ethical decisions should be discussed and dissected on ward rounds with the same rigor, enthusiasm, and attention to detail with which differential diagnoses are generated and treatments are rendered’.